Estate Planning for Women: 4 Key Priorities to Consider

 2. Support without creating dependence

-For families, it’s important to think about supporting descendants without creating dependency.
-“Families often want to give their children and grandchildren a hand up without giving them a handout,” says Babington-Falls.
+For women, it’s important to think about supporting descendants without creating dependency.
+“Women with a family often want to give their children and grandchildren a hand up without giving them a handout,” says Falls.
 Providing an inheritance without discouraging motivation can be a difficult balance.
 Designing a trust with this in mind while setting expectations through open communication is an important aspect of estate planning.

 3. Name an estate manager

-Wealth and estate planning is an essential part of a family’s legacy.
+Tax laws are in constant flux and can have a dramatic impact on your legacy, so a regular review of your estate plan is critical to ensure you are planning accordingly.
+Wealth and estate planning is an essential part of the legacy you wish to leave.
 Though it can be a complex task with complicated tax laws, you don’t have to take it on alone.
 Partnering with wealth and estate planning professionals can take away the burden, allowing you to stay focused on your daily life.
 Consult with your wealth advisor and partner with a licensed estate planning attorney and tax advisor to develop a formal plan that is right for you.

 Get in touch with The Private Bank